zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-google.md

 [APZ 30.3] (# apz30.3) # apz30.3 .ref .apz} "Hear your word and be at peace
-Discipline is listening to and preaching your word sermon Discipline in their nirvana.
+Discipline is listening to and preaching your word sermon Discipline in their Nibbana.
 Is three disciplines.
 Adhisila Shiksha Adhichitta Discipline is the supreme discipline.
 (1-7) 2 From the point of view of 'Where is the supreme discipline?'
 Should be used.)
 This is the supernatural discipline.
-Their Nirvana is their lust To extinguish hatred, to extinguish delusion, to extinguish anger, to extinguish hatred (Mahaniddesaya 14--5 (2) 'Santhavuvahuta' means 'to extinguish' and Raga Should be used in place 1787) to appease all inauspicious collections
+Their Nibbana is their lust To extinguish hatred, to extinguish delusion, to extinguish anger, to extinguish hatred (Mahaniddesaya 14--5 (2) 'Santhavuvahuta' means 'to extinguish' and Raga Should be used in place 1787) to appease all inauspicious collections